nycusystemlab/agx/README.md

 *Best for: Frequent code changes, debugging, and parameter tuning.*

 1. Connect to AGX via **VS Code Remote SSH**.
-2. Ensure `docker-compose.override.yml` exists in the project root (handles volume mounting).
+2. Ensure `docker-compose.override.yml` is configured correctly for volume mounting.
 3. Start the environment:
     ```bash
     # Run on AGX Terminal